Overview of Credit Terms

 The term structure used for credit terms is to first state the number of days you are giving customers from the invoice date in which to take advantage of the early payment credit terms.
 For example, if a customer is supposed to pay within 10 days without any discount, the terms are "net 10 days," whereas if the customer must pay within 10 days to qualify for a 2% discount, the terms are "2/10".
 To expand upon the last example, if the customer must pay within 10 days to obtain a 2% discount, or can make a normal payment in 30 days, then the terms are stated as "2/10 net 30".

-The table below shows some of the more common credit terms, explains what they mean, and also notes the effective interest rate that you are offering customers with each one.
+The table below shows some of the more common credit terms, explains what they mean, and also notes the effective interest rate being offered to customers with each one.

 The concept of credit terms can be broadened to include the entire arrangement under which payments are made, rather than just the terms associated with early payments.
 If so, the following topics are included within the credit terms: